Azulaloi/obsidian-skribi/docs/docs/index.md

 Skribi has two primary modes: template and non-template.
 Templates are loaded from files in the configured template folder, and invoked with a colon.
 They may then be followed by pipe-separated values.
 Note that any pipes in the values must be escaped.

+Note: code elements with the class `no-skribi` will be ignored regardless of content.

 See: [Skribi Syntax](./syntax/skribi) and [Template Invocation](./syntax/templates)